Part Three: IT professionals: How tax is applied to your cloud services

 If you create taxable profits from transactions in a different country to the one in which you’re based, you could incur corporation tax in both locations.

-If this happens to your business, it’s possible to claim relief for the corporation tax incurred overseas, known as double taxation relief.
+If this happens to your business, it’s possible to claim relief for the corporation tax incurred overseas, known as double taxation relief (external link).
 Double tax relief is available in the location of the main company rather than where the transaction took place.
 It’s also limited to the UK tax on those profits so you could still end up paying a higher tax rate than you thought.

 The effect of ‘add-on services’